Table of Contents

 Deduction of Introduction

-In the case where no introduction meter is present, the introduction flow must be deducted from the consumption meters and/or from the production meter(s).
+In the case where no introduction meter is present, the introduction flow must be deducted from consumption meters and/or production meter(s).

 Site Rules